stawirej/fluent-api/README.md

 ```

 Due to decent naming we clearly see this code realize book lending functionality. \
 However, try to read that code at loud.
-You will get something like: "Library lend book reader" \
+You will get something like: "Library lend book reader".\
 Doesn't sound as "well-written prose"?
 It doesn't even sound as a proper sentence.

 ### Key question